Use of the data signifies your agreement to the following terms and conditions.

 - Termination of Rights.
 The SCAD developers reserve the right to remove access from any particular IP address or set of IP addresses, or to remove the database entirely from public access, at their discretion.
 In such an event, all USER rights granted in this document are terminated.

-The SCAD team has made every effort to ensure that these data accurately represent social conflict in Africa as reported by the Associated Press and Agence France Presse via their newswires and posted on Lexis-Nexis.
-Because of the nature of news coverage, the SCAD team makes no claim that the data include all instances of social conflict on the continent.
+The SCAD team has made every effort to ensure that these data accurately represent social conflict as reported by the Associated Press and Agence France Presse via their newswires and posted on Lexis-Nexis.
+Because of the nature of news coverage, the SCAD team makes no claim that the data include all instances of social conflict.
 The SCAD team is also not responsible for any factual errors in the original reporting of an event.
 Questions about particular events should be directed to the principal investigators.

 HOW TO CITE SCAD